CodeTwo Signatures Add-in for Outlook

 For additional info about using the CodeTwo add-in on mobile devices, see our FAQ.

-Changing the language to German (Deutsch)
+Changing the add-in language

-CodeTwo Signatures Add-in for Outlook is also available in German.
-To use the German interface, set the preferred/display language in your Outlook app or in your web browser to German.
+To use one of these language versions, set the preferred display language accordingly in your Outlook app or in your web browser.